bgrins/TinyColor/README.md

 The string parsing is very permissive.
 It is meant to make typing a color as input as easy as possible.
 All commas, percentages, parenthesis are optional, and most input allow either 0-1, 0%-100%, or 0-n (where n is either 100, 255, or 360 depending on the value).

 HSL and HSV both require either 0%-100% or 0-1.

-RGB requires either 0-255 or 0%-100%.
-If you call tinycolor.fromRatio, any input can also accept 0-1
+RGB input requires either 0-255 or 0%-100%.

-Here are some examples of string input:
+If you call `tinycolor.fromRatio`, RGB input can also accept 0-1 Here are some examples of string input:

 ```